googleapis/googleapis.github.io/HowToRPC.md

   `google.cloud.language.v1.LanguageService`.
-In this case, `google.cloud.language.v1` is the package name in `google/cloud/language/v1/language_service.proto` and `LanguageService` is the name of the service section found on this line.
+In this case, `google.cloud.language.v1` is the package name in `google/cloud/language/v1/language_service.proto` and `LanguageService` is the name of the service section found in this file.

 - **Method.** This is the protobuf `rpc` name, such as `AnnotateText`.